Marcell Ozuna Player Props: Braves vs. Marlins

 Marcell Ozuna At The Plate

-- Ozuna is hitting .085 with a double, two home runs and eight walks.
+- Ozuna has a double, two home runs and nine walks while hitting .111.

-- Ozuna has gotten a hit in five of 18 games this year, but he has no multi-hit games.
+- Ozuna has had a base hit in six of 19 games this season, and multiple hits once.

-- In 18 games played this year, he has hit a homer in two of them.
+- He has hit a home run in two of 19 games played this year, and in 2.8% of his plate appearances.

-- Ozuna has picked up an RBI twice this year, but just one in each of those games.

-- He has scored in four of 18 games so far this season.
+- He has scored in five games this season (26.3%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.